-The brother of a king from a nearby realm was caught making use of the royal harem and fled to the kingdom where the Bodhisatta’s mother lived, and he was welcomed with great honor.
-When he heard the story of the princess banished to the tower, he fell in love immediately.
+At this time the brother of a king from a nearby realm was caught making use of the royal harem and fled to the kingdom where the Bodhisatta’s mother lived, and he was welcomed with great honor.
+When he heard the story of the princess banished to the tower, he fell in love immediately, sight unseen.
 And when the princess saw him walking outside, she fell in love at first sight.
 This man bribed the princess’s lady-in-waiting to arrange a meeting and the two became lovers.
 When the princess became pregnant, her two brothers questioned the lady-in-waiting and she told them the truth.
-Still unwilling to execute their sister, they let the pair marry and live together in a village; and any girls born to them would be spared while boys would be killed.
+Still unwilling to execute their sister, they let the pair marry and live together in a village: any girls born to them would be spared, while boys would be killed.
 In the end, a daughter was born and everyone was happy.

 The ten boys grew big and strong and became wicked, notorious thieves.
 Several times the king rebuked the servant he thought was the boys’ father.
-And because he feared the king might kill him, the servant eventually confessed that they were the princess’s sons, not his.
+Fearful that the king might kill him, the servant eventually confessed that they were the princess’s sons, not his.
 Struck with fear, the king asked his advisors how to execute the brothers and it was decided to host a wrestling match in one week’s time and seize them when they came to compete.

 When the king called out to his men to seize the brothers, the eldest, Vasudeva, threw a disk and cut off the king and his brother’s heads.
 They took over their kingdom and promptly set out with great success to conquer the whole of India, killing sixty-three thousand kings.
 But they were unable to vanquish one final city.
-It was along the sea and each time they approached, it magically rose into the air and landed on an island, returning to the shore when the foes were gone.
-Not knowing what to do, they approached a wise ascetic who told them the city was inhabited by goblins and one, in the form of a donkey, was always on watch; when invaders came he brayed a warning and the city would move.
+It was along the sea, and each time they approached it magically rose into the air and landed on an island, returning to the shore after the foes were gone.
+Not knowing what to do, they asked a wise ascetic who told them the city was inhabited by goblins and one, in the form of a donkey, was always on watch.
+When invaders came, he brayed a warning and the city would move.
 To conquer the city, they must plead with the donkey to help them.

 When the kings heard what their sons had done, they were frightened.
-They had guards keep watch over the one boy and, as predicted, he voided a knot of acacia wood out of his belly.
-They burnt it and threw it in the river, and as the ashes floated downstream they stuck to the shore near the palace’s rear gate, and a cattail plant grew from the clump.
+They had guards keep watch over the boy and, as predicted, he voided a knot of acacia wood out of his belly.
+They burnt it and threw it in the river, and as the ashes floated downstream they stuck to the shore near the palace’s rear gate.
+A cattail plant grew from the clump.

 Soon after, the brothers went out through the palace’s back gate to swim and relax by the river.
 They started to wrestle and things escalated.
 One of the brothers picked a leaf off the cattail and it magically transformed into a club made of acacia wood, and he started to hit people with it.
 The other brothers did the same thing and they began to beat each other to death.
 The eldest two brothers, their sister, and the royal chaplain fled in a chariot and were the only ones to survive.

-The four came to the forest where the murdered wrestler had been reborn as a goblin, and he, knowing that his killer was approaching, created a village.
-When they arrived, he took the form of a wrestler and jumped around asking who wanted to fight.
+These four came to the forest where the murdered wrestler had been reborn as a goblin; and he, knowing that his killer was approaching, created a village.
+When they arrived, the goblin took the form of a wrestler and jumped around asking who wanted to fight.
 The second oldest brother ignored his elder’s advice and took the challenge.
 But as soon as he stepped into the ring, the goblin seized him in his hand and gobbled him up like a radish bulb.